tjackh007/summer-rocketry-project/build-log/week-01-setup.md

 - Inspected parts for visible damage
 - Completed initial dry fit
 - No adhesive applied

+## June 27, 2026 – Pre-Build Measurement Baseline

+Measurements were taken before sanding, cutting, or applying adhesive.

+- All principal components measured and weighed
+- Measurements stored in `data/measurements/kit-baseline.csv`
+- Components weighed outwith digital scale
+- Components photographed with a ruler for scale
+- Damage or fit concerns: None observed

 ## Kit Arrival and Inspection